Thorvarium/vine-styling/README.md

 Those are the public styles that we created, if you don't want all of them you can remove the line that represents the functionality that you do not want.
 For example ```@import url(https://raw.githubusercontent.com/Thorvarium/vine-styling/main/desktop/pagination-on-top.css);``` makes the pagination to be on the top of the page, just don't include this line if you dont want that.

+### variable-defs.css:
+- Use if you want to define your own tile size for the product grid
+- Place your override definitions above the small-items.css and more-description-text.css files

 ### small-items.css:
 - Show more items per row in the page

 ### remove-header.css:
 - Removes the website header
 ### remove-footer.css: